 We tried this same trick again on a subsequent cruise and had decided to not bring car seats and booster seats with us.
 This was a mistake – commercial vehicles aren’t required to provide car seats or boosters for children.
 And while we had specifically asked for them, the shuttle service didn’t bring them.
 We weren’t willing to risk a 70 minute highway drive at night with our kids held in only with seatbelts (especially not our toddler).
 So we ended up renting a car, dropping it off and then renting another for the return.
 The price was nearly identical (~$150 total, round trip).

-DCL currently sails four ocean liners (with two more currently on order, as of July, 2016).
+DCL currently sails four ocean liners (with three more currently on order, as of August, 2017, to be delivered in 2021, 2022, and 2023, respectively).
 In order of launch, they are the: Disney Magic (1998), Disney Wonder (1999), Disney Dream (2011) and Disney Fantasy (2012).
 As you might guess, the Magic and Wonder are slightly smaller than their younger sisters.
 Some cruisers prefer the compactness.
 Others say that they can feel the motion of the ocean more fully on the smaller boats.
 Personally, I’ve only sailed on the Dream and Fantasy, so I can’t offer a comparison.

 Technology-wise, though, the ships are pretty close to identical in all important ways.
 And, in fact, Disney has taken good care to continually update all four ships, specifically the Magic and Wonder in massive out-of-water dry dock overhauls, to ensure the best guest experience regardless of your choice.